Robert Masters (New Zealand politician): Political career

 In 1935, Masters was awarded the King George V Silver Jubilee Medal.
 In the 1953 Coronation Honours, he was appointed a Companion of the Order of St Michael and St George, for public services.

-He died in 1967.
+Later life and death

+In 1957 he was appointed to the Electricity and Gas Co-ordination Board by the first National government.
+He was also the patron of the New Zealand Federation of Wholesale Hardware Guilds.

+He died in Stratford on 29 June 1967, aged 88.
+His wife had predeceased him on 27 May 1962.